 Paul now makes explicit, who his fictional audience is – the Jews (v.
 17).
-The Jewish synagogue was a house for prayer and also the reading of the Scriptures (or Tanach) – every week there would be a reading from the Law of Moses (Torah), and then one from the Prophets.
+The Jewish synagogue was a house for prayer and also the reading of the Scriptures (or Tanakh) – every week there would be a reading from the law of Moses (Torah), and then one from the Prophets.
 The faithful Jews would listen, memorize, and in theory put it into practice.
-Very well, says Paul, and he lists this ability to access Torah one of the wonderful aspects of being Jewish (3:2; 9:4).
-But what good is hearing the Law if one does not do it?
+Very well, says Paul, and he lists this ability to access Torah as one of the wonderful aspects of being Jewish (3:2; 9:4).
+But what good is hearing the law if one does not do it?

 Greek and Roman writers regularly made fun of Jews and their God: supposedly the Jews kept aloof from others because they hated humanity; helped needy Jews but not Gentiles; mutilated their genitals; refused to eat pork; polluted temples; they were poor and dirty (according to the sharp-tongued Juvenal in his Satires 3, in the following century); they engaged in the occult practice of interpreting dreams (Satires 6); they were too lazy to work every seventh day.
 Josephus’s writings, in particular his Against Apion, were designed to present and defend the history of Israel against this anti-Jewish feeling.

-Since Juvenal would hold little authority with Israelites, Paul now brings in as a witness none other than the prophet Isaiah, in order to prove that Jews cause the name of God to be slandered – “God’s name is blasphemed among the Gentiles because of you” (Isa 52:5).
-This is from a chapter that for Paul and the early church was messianic, just two verses away from the coming of the gospel, the “good news” of 52:7.
+Since Juvenal would hold little truck with Israelites, Paul now brings in as a witness none other than the prophet Isaiah, in order to prove that Jews cause the name of God to be slandered – “God’s name is blasphemed among the Gentiles because of you” (Isa 52:5).
+This is from a chapter that for Paul and the early church was messianic, just two verses away from the coming of the gospel, the “good news”, in 52:7.

 Paul is posing his own answer to an age-old question that occupies the rabbis to this day: “Who is a Jew?” (the Hebrew expression is Mihu Yehu’di).
 The traditional answer today is that if one’s mother was Jewish, then you are too, but the topic is a difficult one, given that many Jews are secular, or children of mixed marriages.
 Some strict rabbis in effect demand that people who always thought of themselves as Jewish must “re-convert” to the faith.
 The question has become even more relevant since the formation of the Jewish state of Israel, which has the Law of Return enshrined in its constitution, that all Jews have the right to become citizens.
 That’s fine, but how does one define a Jew?